pixeldroid/lsdoc/doc/examples/documenting.md

 # {{ page.title }}

-The `lsdoc.example` package illustrates source code documentation for all the different supported types in [LoomScript][loomscript-types]:
+The `lsdoc.example` package illustrates source code documentation for all the different supported types in [LoomScript][loomscript-types].
+{:.larger.text}

-See the [example package][lsdoc-example] for the full listing:
+See the [package summary][lsdoc-example] for the full listing:

 - [ExampleClass](/api/example/ExampleClass#/api/)
 - [ExampleSuperClass](/api/example/ExampleSuperClass#/api/)